 Thomas Moran (1837-1926) – An American painter and printmaker, his work often featured the Rocky Mountains.

-Georgia O’Keeffe (1887-1986) Known as the greatest American woman artist of the 20th century, her paintings are noted for their abstract colors and shapes in depicting flowers, nature and the American landscapes.
+Georgia O’Keeffe (1887-1986) Known as the greatest American woman artist of the 20th century, her paintings are noted for their abstract colors and shapes in depicting flowers, nature, and American landscapes.

-Frederic Sackrider Remington (1861-1909) – An American painter, illustrator, sculptor, and writer who specialized in depictions of the Old American West, specifically concentrating on the last quarter of the 19th century American West and images of cowboys, American Indians, and the U. S. Cavalry.
+Frederic Sackrider Remington (1861-1909) – An American painter, illustrator, sculptor, and writer specializing in depictions of the Old American West, specifically concentrating on the last quarter of the 19th century American West and images of cowboys, American Indians, and the U. S. Cavalry.